 “I would like to file a report about a licensed and bonded contractor that completed an agreement with me but never showed up to do the work.
 I paid them $500 as a deposit and I would like to get that money back.
 They have not replied to my calls or emails completed on (insert dates).”

 “Who can I talk to about a potential scam by a contractor?
 I haven’t been able to reach them after paying them some money.
 They didn’t do any of the work and they don’t return my attempts to reach them.”

-Share your experience with a contractor online if you feel there is a reason to warn other potential consumers about them.
+Share your experience with a contractor on online review sites if you feel there is a reason to warn other potential consumers about them.
 It is unethical for them to not complete a contract they agreed to, especially if you gave them any money as a deposit.

-Your online review should be factual and detailed.
+Your online reviews should be factual and detailed.
 Don’t share anything that is an opinion or could be deemed as a threat.